erikronstrom/interval-coords/README.md

 # `interval-coords`

-This module makes it possible to convert music intervals in so-called "simple format", into a coordinate in the format `[octaves, fifth]`, which represents how many octaves and fifths you need to "jump" before arriving at the interval.
+This module makes it possible to convert music intervals in so-called "simple format", into a coordinate in the format `[steps, semitones]`, which represents how many diatonic steps and semitones there are between two tones, respectively.

 For example `P1` means "perfect unison", and so the coordinate would be `[0, 0]` because there's no movement.

-Another example, `M3` means "major third" and the coordinate is `[-2, 4]`.
+Another example, `M3` means "major third" and the coordinate is `[2, 4]`.

-This means that in order to travel a "major third" up, you first go 2 octaves down, and then 4 fifths up
+An augmented fourth, `A4`, is represented by `[3, 6]`, while a diminished fifth is `[4, 6]`.
+The second number is the same, which tells us that they have the same sounding pitch.

 This way of representing intervals and notes is a powerful one, and it lets us take advantage of numeric computations instead of string-parsing and long